 Crouse Hospital Nurses Alumni is an association for graduates of Pomeroy College of Nursing at Crouse Hospital.
 The Alumni Association promotes professional achievement, fellowship and ongoing advancement of the common interests of the College and Crouse Hospital.
 Each year, alumni organize and execute several social and fundraising activities; monies raised from the latter are used to provide scholarships and awards for current Pomeroy College of Nursing students.
 All graduates automatically become members of the Alumni Association with no membership fees.
-Alumni also receive the association's newsletter at various times throughout the year.
 The Alumni Association may be reached via email at alumni@crouse.org.